Pylons/cartouche/docs/configuration.rst

     The URL to which users are redirected after successfully editing their accout.
 If a relative URL, it will be prepended with the Pyramid site root URL.  *Default:  /edit_account.html*

+``cartouche.login_url``
+    The URL to which users are redirected after recovering their account or resetting their password.
+If a relative URL, it will be prepended with the Pyramid site root URL.  *Default:  /login.html*

+``cartouche.recover_account_url``
+    The URL to which users are directed to recovering their account.
+    If a relative URL, it will be prepended with the Pyramid site root URL.
+    *Default:  /recover_account.html*

+``cartouche.reset_password_url``
+    The URL to which users are directed to rest their password.
+    If a relative URL, it will be prepended with the Pyramid site root URL.
+    *Default:  /reset_password.html*

 ``cartouche.auth_tkt_plugin_id``
     The ID of the ``auth_tkt`` plugin used to auto-login newly-registered